zhujinxuan/Met_Plots_Models.jl/README.md

 ## The Motivation for this package

 As a meteorologist, I plan a lot of drafty figures in my research.
-But plotting meteorological figures with most packages in meteorology requires repeative: manually configuring longitude, latitude and sometimes a manually rearrangement of elements when plotting across the Merdian.
+But plotting meteorological figures with most packages in meteorology requires repeative tasks: manually configuring longitude, latitude and sometimes a manually rearrangement of elements when plotting across the Merdian.

 This boring tasks are boring.